acharjeeauntor/MyStore-Demo-Ecommerce-Application/README.md

 # MyStore-Demo-Ecommerce-Application
-This is a Demo project for Automation Testing using Selenium.
+This is a Demo project for Automation Testing using Selenium,TestNG and DDT
 #### Project website link: http://automationpractice.com/ <br>

 ------------------------------------------------